pond/dnd/party_riglan/playlists/campaign_4/part_1.md

 * (Genshin) Prelude Of Change (WAS Dark Crystal OST - The Gelfling Ruins): Going On A Witch Hunt - Javor's Desecrated Burial Chamber
 * (Earthsea) Signs Of Dusk: Turning The Family Around; Accompanied To The Barrow
 * (Horizon Zero Dawn) Aloy's Journey (Meridian): Elemental Attack; The Uthgardt; The Confrontation Of Wigan And Bertram
-* (Ori) The Story Of Niven: Riglan Cries In The Cellar ("But *Why?* Why Did They Do It?")
+* (Ori Will Of The Wisps) The Story Of Niven: Riglan Cries In The Cellar ("But *Why?* Why Did They Do It?")
 * (Finch) Drive To Hospital: Setting Right A Wrong - Javor Is Free

 ### The Long Epilogue

-* Sushima Suite: V. Seiiki: The Last Parley - All Farmers Must Leave; The Departures; Nettlebee Payoff; Leaving For Yartar On Foot
+* (Ghost Of Tsushima) Sushima Suite: V. Seiiki: The Last Parley - All Farmers Must Leave; The Departures; Nettlebee Payoff; Leaving For Yartar On Foot

 ### Closing Titles